 Recent Example: Reliance Industries had announced a rights issue in April 2020 in the ratio of 1:15: which meant that you would get 1 share for every 15 shares of RIL you held.
-It was offered at Rs 1,257 per share which was at a 14% discount to the closing price on April 30, 2020.
+It was offered at Rs 1,257 per share which was a 14% discount from the closing price on April 30, 2020.

 A buyback of shares is when a company buys its shares from its shareholders to consolidate its stake in the enterprise.
 Usually, the shares are bought at a premium to reduce the number of outstanding shares in the market.
 This increases earnings per share.
 A buyback is seen as a positive sign reflecting the company’s confidence in itself.
 Some other reasons for buyback include:

 Recent Example: GAIL had announced a buyback of around 6.97 crore shares on February 25, 2021, at Rs 150 per share.
 The record date was set on January 28, 2021.
 GAIL paid for the share buyback from the internal cash resources of the company.

 Whereas a buyback may create a sudden temporary spike in the share prices as there is a reduction in the availability of the outstanding shares in the market.
 Understanding these corporate actions can help you decide whether you wish to buy or sell your shares.